gassraphael/AlphaPEM/README.md

     pip install -r requirements.txt
     ```

-The required dependencies, which can be found in the document requirements.txt, are the following:
+The required dependencies, which can be found in the file requirements.txt, are the following:
     ```sh
     pip install numpy scipy matplotlib colorama PyQt5 PySide2 geneticalgorithm2[full] ttkthemes
     ```